johnamdickson/portfolio-project-1/README.md

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - Under the repository name, click ⚙ Settings.
 If you cannot see the "Settings" tab, select the  dropdown menu, then click Settings.
-  -In the "Code and automation" section of the sidebar, click  Pages
+  - In the "Code and automation" section of the sidebar, click  Pages
   - Under "Build and deployment", under "Branch", use the None or Branch dropdown menu and select a publishing source.
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.